datagrok-ai/public/packages/Bio/README.md

 Several distance-based dimensionality reduction algorithms are available, such as UMAP or t-SNE.
 The sequences are projected to 2D space closer if they correspond to similar structures, and farther otherwise.
 The tool for analyzing molecule collections is called 'Sequence space' and exists in the Bio package.
+Depending on the sequence type, different distance functions will be used, like [Levenstein](https://en.wikipedia.org/wiki/Levenshtein_distance) for DNA/RNA, [Needleman-Wunsch](https://en.wikipedia.org/wiki/Needleman%E2%80%93Wunsch_algorithm) for Proteins and [Hamming](https://en.wikipedia.org/wiki/Hamming_distance) for already aligned sequences.
+The process is conducted in web-workers and is parallelized, which yields very fast and non interupting computing.

-To launch the analysis from the top menu, select Bio | Sequence space.
+To launch the analysis from the top menu, select Bio | Structure | Sequence space.

 ![Sequence space](../../help/uploads/macromolecules/sequence_space.gif)